ocean-tracking-network/node-manager-training/_episodes/14_movers_notebooks.md

 # Loading Telemetry Data

-1. Visually check if any missing information, inconsistant or formatting issues in the four **essential** columns?
+1. Visually check if any missing information, inconsistant or formatting issues in the four **essential** columns in each submitted telemetry file?
 Column names and example data are shown as below:
  * Timestamp: e.g. `2023-12-13T13:10:12` (Note: the column name maybe different)
  * lat: e.g. `28.33517` (Note: the column name maybe different)
  * lon: e.g. `-80.33734833` (Note: the column name maybe different)